nicusX/etcd-terraform-ansible-aws-sample/README.md

 Check the version of Terraform installed by your distribution package manager, or by `brew` for OS X users.
 They are usually outdated.
 To download and install the latest version, see: https://www.terraform.io/intro/getting-started/install.html

-You also need an AWS account, with `AmazonEC2FullAccess` and `AmazonVPCFullAccess` permissions.
+You also need an AWS account, with `AmazonEC2FullAccess`, `AmazonVPCFullAccess` and `AmazonRoute53FullAccess` permissions.

 The provisioned infrastructure uses `t2.micro` instances by default and no "expensive" AWS resource, but it might cost a few bucks running it.